 Two English Girls (1971) by François Truffaut

-Probably my favourite Truffaut film after The 400 Blows, Two English Girls is a beautiful adaptation of Henri-Pierre Roché’s novel of the same name, who also wrote Jules et Jim, a book that ended up becoming a movie directed by Truffaut himself.
-The film tells the story of a french man who is invited to spend the summer in the house of an english family, where he falls in love with two sisters, starting a complicated love-triangle.
+Probably my favorite Truffaut film after The 400 Blows, Two English Girls is a beautiful adaptation of Henri-Pierre Roché’s novel of the same name, who also wrote Jules et Jim, a book that ended up becoming a movie directed by Truffaut himself.
+The film tells the story of a French man who is invited to spend the summer in the house of an English family, where he falls in love with two sisters, starting a complicated love-triangle.
 Differently from his previous films, Two English Girls is a serious, romantic and beautiful film of all the loves we cannot have.

 Strayed (2003) by André Téchiné

 Strayed may not sound like a striking film but once you see it you will find more than there is to it.
-Directed by the very french André Téchiné and having one of the firsts Gaspard Ulliel performances, this Cannes Film Festival Palm d’Or nominee tells the story of a young mother of two who is running away from the nazis on a German occupied France.
-During an air strike, the mother runs away to the woods with her children, who are helped by an independent young french soldier.
-The four of them seek refugee in an abandoned house and start to live together, awakening their sexual interests and creating tension inside the house.
+Directed by the very French André Téchiné and having one of the firsts Gaspard Ulliel performances, this Cannes Film Festival Palm d’Or nominee tells the story of a young mother of two who is running away from the Nazis on a German-occupied France.
+During an air strike, the mother runs away to the woods with her children, who are helped by an independent young French soldier.
+The four of them seek refuge in an abandoned house and start to live together, awakening their sexual interests and creating tension inside the house.